 In 1998 the lease was about to run out when major structural problems were discovered in the chimney wall of the cottage facing the churchyard.
-The tenant had to be rehoused, and her property stored, while the work was in progress.
 The Trust paid for the work, assisted by a grant from Waverley.
 Specialist advice was obtained from contractors working at the time on the church tower.
+Although the tenant and her daughter remained in the property during the renovation, the majority of their possessions had to be placed in storage.
 The cottages were then handed back to the church in good condition.

 Tanyard House was bought by the Trust as part of the purchase for the town of the Farnham Maltings.

 The last property to be restored after this purchase, Tanyard House is one of the oldest buildings in Farnham, with timbers believed to date from 1485.
 F.W.
 German & Sons were employed to carry out major structural repairs, and the building was split horizontally into two flats, which were sold on long leases.
 Under the terms of the lease, the Trust retained responsibility for repairs and maintenance, the costs being recharged to the tenants who also paid a ground rent.

 In about 2001 the tenant of the ground floor flat purchased the Freehold of the property under Right to Buy legislation.

 This small cottage, in the centre of a terrace running at right angles to East Street, next to St James’s Church, was purchased in order to prevent demolition of the whole terrace.
 It was put in order and let at a low rent.